 Other areas of counselling I deal with

 Specialist ONLINE AND TELEPHONE WORK as well as face to face once the Corona Virus outbreak is under control ...one to one, couples and and family therapy

 My fees range from £50 for a one off individual session to £240 ( £40 per session ) for a block booked standard minimum agreement of six sessions.
 I am willing to work to a time limited contract and to negotiate a reduction in fees for clients experiencing financial hardship.
 See my website for more details.

 The landline number shown above is a line dedicated to my practice and is private and confidential.
+I will also respond to text messages to my mobile phone.
 If I am already working when you call please feel free to leave your name and number.
 As soon as I have returned your call your original message will be deleted.

 It can be stressful making the first contact with a therapist.
 Many individuals report feeling they might be wasting the time of the therapist or that there issues aren't 'important enough'.
 The first contact with me is all about assessing your issues and deciding together if you have the right person for you to work with,